 There is one aspect of the game that, sadly, can not be excused in Deadly Premonition and it would be neglectful of me to overlook this significant flaw.
 The combat is absolute tripe.
 There is no way around it.
 It starts off okay and the general engine is reminiscent enough of Resident Evil 4 not to be too shambolic, yet as you progress the enemies’ health increases to the point where whole chunks of hours can be lost in repetitive and poorly balanced gunplay.
 This is the part of the game that nearly all critics have unanimously panned outright yet it is, in a sense, our fault as an industry that it exists: In an interview with gamecritics.com SWERY stated that “The combat was added after we received advice from our publisher that Western audiences would have difficulty accepting a main character who didn’t fire a gun.”.
 I’m not sure to what extent it is actually our fault as an audience, or if it is merely a generalisation about western desires on the part of the publishers, but most stereotypes have to start somewhere.
 Our most successful games certainly don’t help dispel the idea that we are only interested in explosions, firearms and the occasional nipple.
 If it weren’t for our supposed love of all things that go “boom,” Deadly Premonition could be missing its greatest vice and that score at the top of the page would be a big fat ten.

 For all the hating I’ve been doing on the gameplay in Deadly Premonition, it is important to note the things it does well in this department as well.
 Though it isn’t all sunshine and rainbows, there is a huge amount of variety in the gameplay that is on offer.
 From chase scenes, to exploration, to driving, to fetch quests, to puzzle solving Deadly Premonition is a roller coaster ride that really offers you some bang for your buck.
 There are also some tense scenes that see you attempting to evade the Raincoat killer and these sections are infinitely improved by an intriguing directorial technique where the screen splits to depict, both the usual game camera and a first person view of what the killer sees.
 I found these to be some of the more tense moments I’ve experienced in gaming in a while, yet no other critics seem to have given this aspect the attention it deserves.
 By contrast, fans and critics alike were wowed when Hideo Kojima employed this same technique in Metal Gear Solid 4.
-Sure, you might say, people aren’t impressed by the use of the camera in Deadly Premonition, having already seen it in MGS4, yet this technique was used in Quantic Dream’s Fahrenheit (or Indigo Prophecy for those in the US) many years before MGS4 was released; so it seems unfair to discount this due to a lack of originality.
+Sure, you might say, people aren’t impressed by the use of the camera in Deadly Premonition, having already seen it in MGS4, yet this technique was used in Quantic Dream’s game before MGS4 was released; so it seems unfair to discount this due to a lack of originality.

 Another aspect of the game that has been unfairly lambasted is the use of audio that, once more, is deliberately employed for effect and is not the mistake that some fans and critics assume it to be.
 Though the background music occasionally repeats and can be inappropriate, it is able to be linked to specific emotions through its recurring nature, to the point where the tunes act as leitmotifs for feelings rather than places.
 When happy music plays during an apparently sad scene, it is often the game preparing some humorous wit or dialogue rather than a poorly chosen track.
 What seems even more unreasonable is the claim that the voice acting is of a poor quality.
 The general spoken dialogue of Deadly Premonition is seen as clunky and unprofessional, yet Harold Pinter adopts the same technique to create dramatic tension in his works and he is often seen as one of the great modern playwrights.
 Deadly Premonition employs some instances of stilted dialogue to imply the bizarre nature of the inhabitants of Greenvale and their lack of understanding about each other.
 Likewise. the wooden voice acting is purposefully crafted during the game’s opening as York begins the game as a cold, clinical and very unemotional character.
 As the story progresses and the more emotive events take place the wooden voice acting develops into some very powerful stuff.
 Any critic who chides the voice acting in Deadly Premonition clearly hasn’t done enough testing.